nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. Download the latest `forgetmenot.jar` from the [releases](../../../releases) tab.
    > <img src="images/DownloadSection.png" width="600">
 2. Copy the file to the folder you want to use as the home folder for ForgetMeNot.
 3. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The application should appear in a few seconds.
    > <img src="images/ForgetMeNotUI.png" width="600">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>